EMMANUELWB/Motor-Vehicle-Insurance-Data/README.md

 # 🚗 Motor Vehicle Insurance Data Analysis

 ## 📌 Project Overview

-This project explores a motor vehicle insurance dataset, focusing on **data quality checks, exploratory data analysis (EDA), and visualizations**.
+This project explores a motor vehicle insurance dataset, focusing on **data cleaning, quality checks, exploratory data analysis (EDA), and visualizations**.
-The goal is to assess the dataset’s consistency, uncover patterns in claims, and highlight key insurance risk insights.
+The goal is to assess the dataset’s consistency, uncover patterns in claims, and highlight key insights for insurance risk and policy analysis.

 All analysis was performed using **Excel** (for profiling, cleaning, and EDA) and **Tableau** (for dashboards).